michael-fischer/SaintconPython/Module 00 - Front Matter/readme.md

 or

     sudo apt-get install python3

+or a specifc version

+    sudo apt-get install python3.10

 ### Using docker
 If you are running docker a quick way to test something in the Python interactive shell.